 God Made Us In His Image

 One of the things that God is doing about evil is that he made us in his image.
 We’ve been given the stewardship of creation and one another.
 We’re supposed to be the ones representing God to the world.
 We’re supposed to be the ones who fix problems when they come up.
-We’re supposed to be the ones who bring order out of the chaos like God brought order out of chaos.
+We’re supposed to bring order out of the chaos of everything like God brought order out of the chaos of nothing.

 When we experience trouble, when we experience the effects of sin on this world, we’re not experiencing something that God is surprised by.
 Instead, what we’re experiencing is God giving us the opportunity to image him.
 We so often look the problems of this world as if, somehow, we were helpless creatures in the hands of time and fate.

 And yet God has given us minds that are almost unimaginably creative and hands that can build the most intricate and beautiful things.
 Through history, we can see that God gave us the ability to create amazing things, technology that allows us to travel faster than sound waves.
 We can build stuff as high as mountains.
 And we have medical technology that can save lives.
 We have this unbelievable potential to fix problems as they arise.
 That’s God’s gift to us.